 Turn the Instant Pot onto the saute setting then add your butter and saute it until it melts.
 If the butter begins to pop, you can place the lid on top to keep it from getting all over.

-Once the butter is melted, add in the garlic, broth, cream, salt, and pepper.
+Once the butter is melted, add in the garlic powder, broth, cream, salt, and black pepper.

 Now it’s time to cook those noodles!
 Place the Instant Pot lid on top, close the vent, and hit the manual button.
 Select High Pressure and add 11 minutes for al dente or 12 minutes for a slightly softer noodle.

-The Instant Pot will come to pressure and cook the noodles.
-Once the time is up, let it naturally release for 6 minutes (aka don’t touch it, just let it do it’s thing for 6 minutes after the time is up).
+The Instant Pot will come to pressure and cook the noodles then it will turn off.
+Once the time is up, let it naturally release for 6 minutes (aka don’t touch it, just let it do its thing for 6 minutes after the time is up).
+Using the natural release will allow the pasta continue to cook at the high heat without getting any hotter.

-Assuming the noodles are good, let them sit for 2 minutes then add in the grated cheese, stirring until the sauce is thickened.
+Assuming the noodles are cooked properly, let them sit for two minutes then add in the grated parmesan cheese, stirring until the sauce is thickened.

 Add some chicken to make this a full meal!
 While the fettuccine alfredo is cooking in the Instant Pot, warm up some of these grilled chicken strips (they only take five minutes) then combine with the noodles when they’re done!